-When an incident has occurred that has required a physical intervention staff must inform a member of the Senior Leadership Team who will then make contact with parents and carers to inform them that a physical intervention has taken place.
-This incident must then be documented in the Bound Book and also on Sleuth.
+When an incident has occurred that has required a safety intervention staff must inform a member of the Senior Leadership Team who will then make contact with parents and carers to inform them that a safety intervention has taken place.
+This incident must then be documented in the Bound Book and also on CPOMs.
 The Bound Book can be found in the headteachers office and is kept secure at all times.
-Following an incident of Physical intervention data is reviewed termly by the leadership team.
+Safety intervention data is reviewed termly by the leadership team.